 🙏 Please share this article if you liked it. 💜💜 You help us continue!

 Rodrigo L, Meseguer M, Mateu E, Mercader A, Peinado V, Bori L, Campos-Galindo I, Milán M, García-Herrero S, Simón C, Rubio C. Sperm chromosomal abnormalities and their contribution to human embryo aneuploidy.
 Biol Reprod.
-2019 Jul 18. pii: ioz125. doi: 10.1093/biolre/ioz125.
+2019 Jul 18. pii: ioz125. doi: 10.1093/biolre/ioz125 (View)

-FAQs from users: 'What is sperm FISH?', 'In which patients is sperm FISH indicated?', 'What consequences can be expected after a pathological FISH?' and 'Are there any evaluation criterias in FISH testing?'.
+FAQs from users: 'What is sperm FISH?', 'Are sperm fragmentation test and FISH the same thing?', 'In which patients is sperm FISH indicated?', 'What consequences can be expected after a pathological FISH?', 'Are there strict evaluation criterias in FISH testing?' and 'What is the price of the FISH technique?'.